gogins/csound-vst3-opcodes/README.md

 These opcodes are a port of the older vst4cs opcodes, which supports only the VST2 protocol, to the newer and more capable VST3 protocol.
-The opcodes have more or less the same behavior as the vst4cs opcodes,
+The opcodes have more or less the same behavior as the vst4cs opcodes.

-These opcodes are designed to be cross-platform and to run at least on Linux, Windows, and OS X. Development is currently being done only on Linux.
+These opcodes are designed to be cross-platform and to run at least on Linux, Windows, and OS X.

 csound-vst3-opcodes is non-commercial software and is licensed under GPLv3, as is the VST3 SDK; GPLv3, in turn, is compatible with Csound, which has a